 Consolidating your debts involves taking multiple debts with varying interest rates and combining them into a single payment with a single interest rate.
 In many cases, you can lower your interest rate, which saves you money, while you decrease your debt-to-income ratio.

 If you own your home, you may be able to lower your debt-to-income ratio by tapping into its equity.
 However, not everyone can get (or wants) a home equity loan.
 Instead of selling your home and downsizing, what if you could sell and stay?

-EasyKnock’s Sell & Stay program allows you to sell your home and remain in place as a tenant for as long as you want.
-The funds you receive for selling your home to EasyKnock can be used to lower your debt-to-credit ratio.
+A sale-leaseback program allows you to sell your home and remain in place as a tenant.
+The funds you receive for selling your home can be used to lower your debt-to-credit ratio.
 When you’ve tackled your debts, you can choose to buy back your house if you want.
 You can also choose to sell and move or repurchase the home later.

 Too much debt as a homeowner can be incredibly stressful.
 Talking to a financial advisor about your options can help you figure out your next steps.